TheHarrisButler/my-resume/typst-resume/minimal-cv.typ

         entry(
           "Student Athelete",
           none,
+          [
-          [5 year lettermen, 2018 Champions of the American Southwest Conference], )
+            4 year lettermen on the UT Tyler Men's Golf Team, 2018 Champions of the American Southwest Conference ],
+        )
       },
     )